Experimentology

 We’ll explore the implications of this thesis for a host of topics, including causal inference, experimental design, measurement, sampling, preregistration, data analysis, and many others.

-Because our focus is on experiments, we won’t be talking much about observational designs, survey methods, or qualitative research; these are important tools and appropriate for a whole host of questions, but they aren’t our focus here.
+Because our focus is on experiments, we won’t be talking much about observational designs, survey methods, or qualitative research; these are important tools and are appropriate for a whole host of questions, but they aren’t our focus here.
 We also won’t go into depth about the many fascinating methodological and statistical issues brought up by single-participant case studies, longitudinal research, field studies, or other methodological variants.
 Many of the concerns we raise are still important for these types of studies, but some of our advice won’t transfer to these less common designs.

 How to use this book

 Ultimately, we want to give you what you need to plan and execute your own study!
-Instead of enumerating different approaches, we try to provide a single coherent – and often quite opinionated – perspective, using marginal notes and references to give pointers to more advanced materials or alternative approaches.
+Instead of enumerating different approaches, we try to provide a single coherent—and often quite opinionated—perspective, using marginal notes and references to give pointers to more advanced materials or alternative approaches.
 Throughout, we offer:

-• Depth boxes providing simulations, linkages to advanced techniques, or more nuanced discussion.
+• depth boxes providing simulations, linkages to advanced techniques, or more nuanced discussion

 While case studies are often integral to the chapters, the other boxes can typically be skipped without issue.